4neesh/DevBlog/src/posts/029_PassByReferenceValue.md

 ---
-title: 'How Java uses the heap space and stack memory'
+title: 'How the JVM uses the heap and stack'
 date: 2020-10-19
 author: 'Aneesh Mistry'
 featuredImage: ../images/029_dv.jpg